 Will Viability Information Submitted Remain Confidential?

-No. Following discussions with the Council’s Legal Team and the development industry, in accordance with national planning guidance (Development Plans Manual, Edition 3, 2020, Paragraph 5.95), the Council will apply an ‘open book’ approach to viability information submitted to ensure transparency of evidence.
-This means that the Council may/ will make available information submitted where it has been used to inform policies or requirements or as part of the evidence to inform the Plan.
+Following discussions with the Council’s Legal Team and the development industry, in accordance with national planning guidance (Development Plans Manual, Edition 3, 2020, Paragraph 5.95), the Council will apply an ‘open book’ approach to viability information submitted to ensure transparency of evidence.

 How much does it cost to submit a Candidate Site?

-Whilst it does not cost anything to promote a Candidate Site as part of the Call for Candidate Sites, residential and employment-led sites will need to purchase a copy of the Development Viability Model (See ‘What is the Development Viability Model’ for information on costings).
+Whilst it does not cost anything to promote a Candidate Site as part of the Call for Candidate Sites, residential and employment-led sites of 50 or more residential units or 1.0+ha of employment accommodation will need to purchase a copy of the DVM (See above).

 As sites progress through the process, site promoters will need to provide more detailed information and supporting evidence and may wish to engage the services of a planning consultant.